senad87/is-function-pure/README.md

 console.log('Impure Functions:', result.impure);
 ```

-### Which function is considered pure
+### Function is NOT pure if it:

+1. has references to outside scopes
+2. uses Date() or Math.random()
+3. uses this
+4. does not have return statement

-For this you can read through the test cases:
+More about what is considered pure or not you can read in test cases:
 https://github.com/senad87/is-function-pure/blob/main/tests/main-test.js
 https://github.com/senad87/is-function-pure/blob/main/tests/purity-detector-test.js